 Your Car

-In most situations, if you are pulled over by a police officer they do not have the legal right to search your car without your consent or a warrant.
+In most situations during a traffic stop, a police officer does not have the legal right to search your car without your consent or a warrant.
 However, there are some circumstances that nullify this law.
 This includes situations where the police officer believes that there is probable cause to search your vehicle.
 The following conditions are considered lawful and will allow a police officer to search your vehicle:

 Basically, if the officer believes he or she has probable cause to search your vehicle, they will.